Budapest with kids can be a lot of fun, I promise! 😊

 Helps to understand the science by doing experiments.
-On 5000 square meters more than 250 games are waiting the families, including magnetic field, Newton’s apple garden, logic station, illusion chamber and escape room.
+On 5000 square meters more than 250 games are waiting the families, including magnetic field, Newton’s apple garden, logic station, illusion chamber and 4 escape rooms.

-Besides the various kinds of physical experiments take a journey in the Solar System in 5D, or try the billiards soccer and table soccer!
+Besides the various kinds of physical experiments, you can take a journey in the Solar System in 5D, or try the billiards soccer and table soccer.